hsnborn22/LinGo/README.md

 2) Building from source

-I already state that building from source will be considerably harder, so I recommend doing so if and only if you plan on modifying and contributing to the software.
+I already stated that building from source will be considerably harder, so I recommend doing so if and only if you plan on modifying and contributing to the software.

 ### Downloading the binaries